lis-epfl/lis-vision-flight/hardware/README.md

 ## RC receiver
-Connect the RC receiver to the DSM/SBUS connector according to the [pinout guide](https://cdn.sparkfun.com/assets/e/9/4/6/8/Pixhawk4-Pinouts.pdf).
+Connect the RC receiver to the ports 1,2,5 on the DSM/SBUS connector as described on the [pinout guide](https://cdn.sparkfun.com/assets/e/9/4/6/8/Pixhawk4-Pinouts.pdf).

 ## Servos
 Connect the connector board for the servos to the `I/O PWM OUT` port and connect the servos and the ESC of the thrust motor as described in the [Bormatec Maja airframe model](https://dev.px4.io/v1.10/en/airframes/airframe_reference.html#standard-plane).